Services and Schedule for Internal Medicine Referrals

 initial consultation appointment.

-Dr. Blount is available for referral appointments on Wednesdays at Ward Animal Hospital on Nacogdoches, and two days a week at Southwood
+Dr. Blount is available for referral appointments on Mondays and Wednesdays at Ward Animal Hospital on Nacogdoches, and on Thursdays at Southwood